Kitsunix/pyHIBP/README.md

 Developing
 ----------
-This project is currently intended to be compatible with Python 2 and Python 3.
-As such, we use virtual environments via `pipenv`.
+In order to ensure we have a consistent and repeatable development environment we use a virtual environment, namely `pipenv`.
 To develop or test, execute the following:

 ```bash